1985 Indianapolis 500: Danny Sullivan spin

 The yellow flag immediately came out, and both Sullivan and Andretti made pit stops for tires and fuel.
-Their stops briefly put Emerson Fittipaldi into the lead, until he too stopped under caution.
-This left Andretti back in the lead, with Tom Sneva second and Sullivan third.
-Several lapped cars began ahead of the race leaders on the restart.
+Their stops briefly put Emerson Fittipaldi into the lead.
+When Fittipaldi pitted the next time around, Andretti moved back into first.
+Tom Sneva was now second and Sullivan third.
+Several lapped cars began ahead of the race leaders on the subsequent restart.
 Going into turn 1 on lap 124, Howdy Holmes drifted down into the rear quarter of Rich Vogler.
 Vogler was sent hard into the wall, skidding in front of the leaders.
 Andretti avoided the wreck, but Sneva locked his brakes and spun wide in front of Sullivan, who slipped by unscathed.
 Sneva hit the wall, but was not injured.
 Vogler, with a concussion and two cuts above his eyelid, was airlifted to Methodist Hospital for further treatment.

 After the cleanup, the race again reverted to Mario Andretti leading and Danny Sullivan second.
 On lap 140, Sullivan tried for the second time to get by Andretti, in exactly the same place as 20 laps before.
 This time he made the pass cleanly and started to pull away.

 Danny Sullivan started to pull away at will in the final 50 laps.
 Mario Andretti was starting to struggle, and was passed by Emerson Fittipaldi for second place for several laps.